 Going Gone.
-The second book in the Irish End Game Trilogy, Going Gone is due out September 2013.
-In it, Matt, Sarah and Mike face their deadliest threat yet to surviving in the face of the nuclear disaster.If you thought Free Falling kept you from sleeping until you finished it, you will need to light the lamps now: Going Gone won’t be finished with you until it’s going, going….gone…
+In the second book in the Irish End Game Trilogy, Matt, Sarah and Mike face their deadliest threat yet to surviving in the face of the nuclear disaster.If you thought Free Falling kept you from sleeping until you finished it, you will need to light the lamps now: Going Gone won’t be finished with you until it’s going, going….gone…

 Heading Home.
-After two years of adjusting to life after the bomb, Sarah has discovered that happiness can trump grief and loss.
-She’s created a life of fellowship and hard work, pride of self and community, good friendships and love.
+After two years of life after the bomb, Sarah discovers that happiness can trump grief and loss.
+She’s created a life of fellowship and community, good friendships and love.
 But the moment a messenger comes to the camp with the news that the United States government is gathering up all of its stranded nationals to help them get home, is the moment that Sarah’s world begins to crumble.

-Last Train of Thought A young woman’s unsettling visit to a Communist country ends with a memory that will haunt her until the day she dies in this short story that won the somewhat prestigious Humpus Bumpus Short Story contest.
-The idea for it was triggered by a harrowing visit I made to Prague in 1988 before “the Wall” came down.
+Last Train of Thought A young woman’s unsettling visit to a Communist country ends with a memory that will haunt her until the day she dies in this short story that won the prestigious Humpus Bumpus Short Story contest in 1990.
+The idea for the story was triggered by a harrowing visit I made to Prague in 1988 before “the Wall” came down.